 - Referee For Multiple Grappling Tournament Circuits (Grapplers Quest, US Grappling, et al)

-As an eleven-time international medalist (including a Pan American championship gold, 5 medals from the World Championship, and 2 from the Brazilian National Championship), Jen knows what it takes to train and win at a high level in the world of women’s Jiu-Jitsu.
+As an thirteen-time international medalist (including a Pan American championship gold, a No-Gi World championship gold, 5 medals from the gi World Championship, and 2 from the Brazilian National Championship), Jen knows what it takes to train and win at a high level in the world of women’s Jiu-Jitsu.
 A dedicated student and passionate, detailed instructor, Jen believes that all women should train BJJ because it is the only martial art that truly gives them the tools they need to reliably overcome a larger, stronger attacker.

 When she’s not teaching, Jen continues to train hard everyday to improve her skills and prepare for local, regional, and international-level competitions.
 In addition to her credentials as a grappler, Jen is a former head coach for the JV field hockey team Yorktown High School (Arlington, VA), holds a brown belt in Tae Kwon Do, and is a professional swim coach who has guided the early careers of multiple current world-level competitors.
 Jen has overcome a series of major surgeries to accomplish what she has in Jiu-Jitsu, demonstrating incredible mental strength and resiliency that she strives to transfer into anyone she coaches.